 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Wesley College undergrads use financial aid to help pay for school.
-In 2021, 1,265 of the 1,661 undergrads enrolled received financial aid.
-Wesley College meets 39 percent of the demonstrated financial need for undergraduates.
+The majority of Wesley College undergrads use financial aid to to cover the cost of tuition.
+In 2022, 1,265 of the 1,661 undergrads enrolled received financial aid.
+Wesley College meets 39% of the demonstrated financial need for undergraduates.